miltonmcdonald1986/memoir/README.md

 As soon as he had read it, all doubt vanished from his mind.
 He resolved at once to abandon his old life and commit himself fully to Christ.

 When I read this, I broke.
 I collapsed onto the floor of my bedroom and wept like never before.
 As I read about Augustine rushing to his mother to tell her the good news, I knew that the same thing was happening to me.
 I had chosen Christ again, truly, freely, and without reservation.
 I was never going back.
+Sharing this with my wife was deeply healing for both of us.
+I will always be thankful to God for bringing the Great Books, and especially Augustine's confessions, into my life.

 Glory to God!